BG3-Community-Library-Team/bg3-community/Tutorials/Sound/Replace-Sound.md

 # Voice Replacement
 Most of this guide is geared towards sounds.
 Voices are a little different.
-> I believe voice lines go in `Data\Mods\Gustav\Localization\English\Soundbanks\` but I haven't personally tested it.
+> Story voice lines such as location and quest remarks and dialogue go in `Data\Mods\Gustav\Localization\English\Soundbanks\`.
-It's different for voice lines than it is for Sounds/Music.
+It's different for voice lines than it is for Sounds/Music and repeated voice lines, such as point & click reaction dialogue.
 {.is-info}

 ## Voice Reference
-A nexus user named [tealrabbit19](https://next.nexusmods.com/profile/tealrabbit19/about-me?gameId=3474) has taken the liberty of compiling a massive [organized list](https://docs.google.com/document/d/1Tsbmxgesvy20OhAT1n9dXdK6XBxWMwnnTz83CZoQqWU) of voice lines and their filenames.
+A nexus user named [tealrabbit19](https://next.nexusmods.com/profile/tealrabbit19/about-me?gameId=3474) has taken the liberty of compiling a massive [organized list](https://docs.google.com/document/d/1Tsbmxgesvy20OhAT1n9dXdK6XBxWMwnnTz83CZoQqWU) of point & click voice lines and their filenames for all player voice options and party members.

 # Examples of Audio Replacements